nlsy-links/NlsyLinks/research_publications.md

 ---
 title: "Publications involving the kinship links"
 ---

-*Joe, do you want to say a little something here?*
+The following publication list includes research products that used the NLSY79 or NLSY-Children/Young Adult kinship links.
+Note that research presentations have not been included on this list, except for those that occurred during the course of the most recent NIH grant (2011-2014).
+Otherwise, journal articles, book chapters, and theses/dissertations, are included within this list.
+We have been distributing the NLSY kinship links for close to two decades, and only began collecting this  archive of articles around ten years ago.
+There are likely some additional publications based on the kinship links of which we are not aware.
+If you know of such papers, please bring them to our attention.

+# Articles and Book Chapters
 **In reverse chronological order, updated October 2014**

-# Articles and Book Chapters

 ## 2011 -
+Goodnight, J. A., D'Onofrio, B. M., Cherlin, A. J., Emery, R. E., Van Hulle, C. A., & Lahey, B. B. (in press).
+Effects of multiple maternal relationship transitions on offspring antisocial behavior in childhood and adolescence: A cousin-comparison analysis. *Journal of Abnormal Child Psychology*.

 Jodl, Jackie  (in progress).
 Male educational underachievement and the role of noncognitive ability.
 Dissertation in progress (October, 2014), Columbia University.

-Goodnight, J. A., D'Onofrio, B. M., Cherlin, A. J., Emery, R. E., Van Hulle, C. A., & Lahey, B. B. (in press).
-Effects of multiple maternal relationship transitions on offspring antisocial behavior in childhood and adolescence: A cousin-comparison analysis. *Journal of Abnormal Child Psychology*.

 Cheung, A. K., Harden, K. P., & Tucker-Drob, E. M. (2014).
 [Gene x Environment interactions in early externalizing behaviors: parental emotional support and socioeconomic context as moderators of genetic influences?](http://link.springer.com/article/10.1007/s10519-014-9664-8/fulltext.html) *Behavior genetics, 44*(5), 468-486.